How to Use Scrivener to Write Scenes That Work

 I’ve given you some basics on the elements that make a scene work.
 Clearly, there’s a lot more depth to be plumbed.
 If you haven’t read The Story Grid, it’s a great place to start.
 Check out the podcast, too.

 I hope you’ll have fun learning more about how to write a scene that works.
-The ability to do so is one of the most valuable skills a writer can have in her toolbox.
+The ability to do so is one of the most valuable skills a writer can have in their toolbox.
+Once you master scenes, you’ll also save valuable writing time in your writing session—and in the editing process.

+Use Scrivener as an organization tool to construct a scene that is planned and inevitably stronger than once that is not from the start.

+This writing habit will get you far, and a book software like Scrivener will push you to turn blank documents into stories that remind you why you enjoy writing.

 Have you ever had trouble writing a scene and didn’t know why?
 Tell us about it in the comments.